Who Needs Non-Standard Auto Insurance?

 Major Non-Standard Auto Insurance Companies

 Several carriers specialize in — or are well known for — serving the non-standard market.
 The market has also seen significant consolidation: State Farm acquired Gainsco, Allstate acquired National General, and Nationwide uses Titan for its high-risk clients.
 Scale is increasingly important in the non-standard space, as larger carriers can spread high fixed costs more efficiently.
-Additionally, OEM-led insurance offerings from automakers like Tesla and GM are growing via managing general agent (MGA) partnerships, further reshaping how high-risk drivers are underwritten using real vehicle data.
+OEM-led insurance offerings from automakers like Tesla continue to grow through managing general agent (MGA) partnerships, using real vehicle data to reshape how high-risk drivers are underwritten.

 | Company | Known For | SR-22 Support | Standout Feature |